IABTechLab/uid2docs/docs/endpoints/post-token-validate.md

 `POST '{environment}/v2/token/validate'`

->IMPORTANT: You must encrypt all request using your secret.
+>IMPORTANT: You must encrypt all requests, using your secret key.
 For details and Python script examples, see [Encrypting Requests and Decrypting Responses](../getting-started/gs-encryption-decryption.md).

 ### Path Parameters